-- A term was expected, but the character encounted is not cne that starts a term (letter, number, =, +, -, \). - A letter and a quote did nct introduce a valid term; the letter is not L, C, X, or B.
+- A term was expected, but the character encountered is not one that starts a term (letter, number, =, +, -, ). - A letter and a quote did not introduce a valid term; the letter is not L, C, X, or B.

 Assembler Action: Another message will accompany an assembler statement.
-A machine instruction will be assembled to zero.
+A machine instruction will be assembled as zero.